codehivetx/goosebay/README.md

 Set the following config settings (where `goosebay` is the CLI)

-- `goosebay --set uid=1234`

-your TSheets (numeric) user id (_how do I find this?_)

-- `goosebay --set 'token=MYTOKENTOKENTOKEN'`

-A TSheets access token, see [here](https://tsheetsteam.github.io/api_docs/#getting-help).
-You can also set the `TSHEETS_TOKEN` env variable.
+- ( a bunch of auth stuff )

+- `goosebay --greet` to make sure you can login OK

-- `goosebay --set 'tag.mytag.jobcode=12345'
+- `goosebay --employee='Emily Platt'` to set your Employee ID.

-Sets the jobcode for the tag 'mytag' to 12345.
-Use this for the 'primary' tag.
-This tag will be removed from the notes, because it is implied by the jobcode.

-- `goosebay --set 'tag.othertag.note=Do Some Stuff'
+- `goosebay --set 'tag.othertag.note=Do Some Stuff'`

 This will cause an entry tagged 'mytag,othertag' to have the note 'Do Some Stuff'.

-- `goosebay --set 'tz=America/New_York'
+- `goosebay --set 'tz=America/New_York'`

 Set the time zone for all entries.
 Defaults to UTC.